deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/processproviders.rst

 Input and output parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Besides the process logic, the most crucial topic of Processlet implementation is the definition and handling of input and output parameters.
+Besides the process logic, the most crucial topic of WPS process implementation is the standard-compliant definition and handling of input and output parameters.
 The deegree WPS and the Java process provider support all parameter types that are defined by the `WPS 1.0.0 specification <http://www.opengeospatial.org/standards/wps>`_:

-* ``LiteralInput`` / ``LiteralOutput``: Literal values, e.g. "red", "42" or "highway 66"
+* ``LiteralInput``/``LiteralOutput``: Literal values, e.g. "red", "42" or "highway 66"
-* ``BoundingBoxInput`` / ``BoundingBoxOutput``: A geo-referenced bounding box given in a specified or a default CRS
+* ``BoundingBoxInput``/``BoundingBoxOutput``: A geo-referenced bounding box
-* ``ComplexInput`` / ``ComplexOutput``: Either an XML structure (e.g. GML encoded features) or binary data (e.g. coverage data as GeoTIFF)
+* ``ComplexInput``/``ComplexOutput``: Either an XML structure (e.g. GML encoded features) or binary data (e.g. coverage data as GeoTIFF)

 In order to create your own process, first find out which input and output parameters you want it to have.
 During implementation, each parameter has to be considered twice: